alain-andre/ar-template/readme.md

 # Objective
 Creates a project that allows to generate an AngularJS scaffold.
 The project template configure Rails with AngularJS based on [monterail](http://monterail.com/) idea and a mix of my [ideas](http://www.alain-andre.fr/blog/2015/01/23/configurer-rails-avec-angularjs/).
 Once created, the project can generate **angular_scaffold** wich include **migration**, **api**, **controller**, **model** and **CRUD templates**.

+CRUD is allowed to only admin users.
+A **role** is added to [Devise](https://github.com/plataformatec/devise) user and set by default to 0 (lambda) on creation.
+The `javascripts/routes` will then use the [Rails JS environment](http://www.alain-andre.fr/blog/2015/01/23/configurer-rails-avec-angularjs/) to allow or not access to admin templates.

 # Example :
 `rails _4.0.0_ new test_app -m ar-template/template.rb --skip-bundle`